pootzko/docs.influxdata.com/content/influxdb/v0.9/troubleshooting/frequently_encountered_issues.md

 See the [Query Syntax](/influxdb/v0.9/query_language/query_syntax/) page for more information.

-## Writing more than one continuous query to a single series
-Use a single continuous query to write several statistics to the same measurement and tag set.
-For example, tell InfluxDB to write to the `aggregated_stats` measurement the `MEAN` and `MIN` of the `value` field grouped by five-minute intervals and grouped by the `cpu` tag with:

-`CREATE CONTINUOUS QUERY mean_min_value ON telegraf BEGIN SELECT MEAN(value) AS mean, MIN(value) AS min INTO aggregated_stats FROM cpu_idle GROUP BY time(5m),cpu END`

-If you create two separate continuous queries (one for calculating the `MEAN` and one for calculating the `MIN`), the `aggregated_stats` measurement will appear to be missing data.
-Separate continuous queries run at slightly different times and InfluxDB defines a unique point by its measurement, tag set, and timestamp (notice that field is missing from that list).
-So if two continuous queries write to different fields but also write to the same measurement and tag set, only one of the two fields will ever have data; the last continuous query to run will overwrite the results that were written by the first continuous query with the same timestamp.

-For more on continuous queries, see the [continuous queries page](/influxdb/v0.9/query_language/continuous_queries/).

 # Writing data
 ## Writing integers
 Add a trailing `i` to the end of the field value when writing an integer.
 If you do not provide the `i`, InfluxDB will treat the field value as a float.

 Writes an integer: `value=100i`
 Writes a float: `value=100`

 > **Note:** This syntax for writing integers is for versions 0.9.3+.
 Versions prior to 0.9.3 had a different syntax, see [PR #3526](https://github.com/influxdb/influxdb/pull/3526).